Sohrab Pournazeri

 Sohrab Pournazeri is an Iranian musician and composer.
 He plays Kamancheh and Tanbour.

 Career

 Sohrab Pournazeri, born in 1983, is a musician who plays Tanbour, Kamancheh, and Setar.

 Sohrab is the son of Kaykhosro Pournazeri, He joined Shamss Ensemble at the age of twelve, and since then, he has been collaborating with many musicians worldwide.

 As a composer, he has composed for Iranian singers such as Mohammad Reza Shajarian, Homayoun Shajarian, Alireza Ghorbani.

+In 2026, he became a member of the Recording Academy, the organization behind the Grammy Awards.

+On 15 February 2026, in light of the 2025–2026 Iranian protests, Pournazeri was briefly arrested and had his passport seized, reportedly for posts on his Instagram page related to the protests.